Samantha Steele (politician): Political career

-Samantha Steele served one term as Tippecanoe County Assessor in Indiana, elected in 2006 and served from January 1, 2007 to December 31, 2010.
-During her tenure, she introduced innovative regression models to address a backlog of property tax appeals, developed new strategies for valuing contaminated properties, and oversaw the valuation of industrial and commercial properties during Indiana’s General Reassessment.
-In the 2010 general election, Steele lost re-election as Tippecanoe County Assessor to Republican Linda Phillips, receiving 34.34% of the vote to Phillips’s 46.31%.
+Samantha Steele served one term as Tippecanoe County Assessor in Indiana, elected in 2006 and served from January 1, 2007, to December 31, 2010.
+In the 2010 general election, Steele lost re-election as Tippecanoe County Assessor to Republican Linda Phillips, receiving 34.34% of the vote to Phillips's 46.31%.

-In December 2022, Steele was elected as the Commissioner for the 2nd District of the Cook County Board of Review in Illinois.
-Steele has focused on property tax reform and offering guidance to small businesses on reducing their property tax burdens.
-Steele was honored in 2023 with the Distinguished Assessment Jurisdiction Award from the International Association of Assessing Officers (IAAO) for her innovative use of Geographic Information System (GIS) technology to enhance the accuracy and efficiency of processing appeals.
-In 2025, Steele and her team were honored with four National Association of Counties Awards in the following categories: Civic Education and Public Information, Information Technology, Financial Management, and Personnel Training, Education and Management.
+In 2022, Steele was elected as the Commissioner for the 2nd District of the Cook County Board of Review in Illinois.
 Her tenure in this role has been marked by multiple public controversies.

 Samantha Steele served on the Lake County, Indiana Property Tax Assessment Board of Appeals from 2020 until January 2025, when she left the tax appeal board while Indiana lawmakers were considering a residency requirement for Indiana PTABOA members.
 Steele was living in Illinois at the time while she was serving on the Indiana tax board.
 The law passed, and now Indiana tax board of appeals members must reside in Indiana.

 In April 2025, Steele announced her intention to run for Cook County Assessor.
 In July 2025, she instead decided to seek re-election to the Board of Review.
-Steele sought the endorsement of the Cook County Democratic Party for reelection but lost it to challenger Liz Nicholson.
+Steele sought the endorsement of the Cook County Democratic Party for reelection, but was defeated by challenger Liz Nicholson.